whitneyburton/portfolios/students/1606-back/susi-irwin/20170112-susi-irwin-m4.markdown

 ### Notes:

-* Notes

 Needed for Satisfactory Progress:
+- Add title to javascript url filtering
 - Doesn't require password confirmation
 - Links don't seem to be scoped to users
 - Doesn't have flash messages on create ajax
 - Mark as unread also adds to read count on hotreads
 - And edit

-- Add title to javascript url filtering
+^^^^^ These things have been satisfactorily fixed

+### Scores

 ### 1. Satisfactory Progress

-* 2: Developer completes sections 1 through 5 with some _minor_ bugs or missing functionality.
+* 3: Developer completes sections 1 through 5 minor bugs and no missing functionality

 ### 2. Ruby & Rails Style & API